-The IPCx registers are used to set the interrupt priority level for each source of interrupt.
-Each user interrupt source can be assigned to one of eight priority levels.
+The IPCx registers are used to set the Interrupt Priority Level (IPL) for each source of interrupt.
+Each user interrupt source can be assigned to one of eight priority levels

-The INTTREG register contains the associated interrupt vector number and the new CPU interrupt priority level, which are latched into the Vector Number (VECNUM<6:0>) and the Interrupt Level (ILR<3:0>) bit fields in the INTTREG register.
-The new interrupt priority level is the priority of the pending interrupt.
+The INTTREG register contains the associated interrupt vector number and the new CPU Interrupt Priority Level, which are latched into the Vector Number (VECNUM<6:0>) and the Interrupt Level (ILR<3:0>) bit fields in the INTTREG register.
+The new Interrupt Priority Level is the priority of the pending interrupt.

 The interrupt sources are assigned to the IFSx, IECx and IPCx registers in the same sequence listed in Table 8-2.
 For example, the INT0 (External Interrupt 0) is depicted as having a vector number and a natural order priority of 0.
-The INT0IF status bit is found in IFS0<0>, the INT0IE enable bit in IECO<0> and the INT0IP<2:0> priority bits are in the first position of IPC0 (IPC0<2:0>).
+The INT0IF status bit is found in IFS0<0>, the INT0IE enable bit in IEC0<0> and the INT0IP<2:0> priority bits are in the first position of IPC0 (IPC0<2:0>).

-Although they are not specifically part of the interrupt control hardware, two of the CPU control registers contain bits that control interrupt functionality.
-The ALU STATUS register (SR) contains the IPL<2:0> bits (SR<7:5>).
-These indicate the current CPU interrupt priority level.
-The user may change the current CPU priority level by writing to the IPL bits.
+Although they are not specifically part of the interrupt control hardware, two of the CPU Control registers contain bits that control interrupt functionality.
+The ALU STATUS Register (SR) contains the IPL<2:0> bits (SR<7:5>).
+These indicate the current CPU Interrupt Priority Level.
+The user may change the current CPU Interrupt Priority Level by writing to the IPLx bits.

-The CORCON register contains the IPL3 bit, which together with IPL<2:0>, also indicates the current CPU priority level.
+The CORCON register contains the IPL3 bit, which together with IPL<2:0>, also indicates the current CPU Interrupt Priority Level.
 IPL3 is a read-only bit so that the trap events cannot be masked by the user's software.

-All interrupt registers are described in Register 8-1 through Register 8-33, in the following sections.
+All Interrupt registers are described in Register 8-1 through Register 8-33, in the following sections.